 5. Nominate A Spokesperson

 This should have been relayed during the pre-production phase but please can we kindly ask you to have one designated person who is responsible for managing the feedback at your end.
-If there are a number of people involved in the project at your end, we would still kindly ask that there is one person managing feedback at your end.
-This is to avoid confusion and to minimise and misinterpretation.
+If there are a number of people involved in the project on your side, we would still kindly ask that there is one person providing feedback.
+This is to avoid confusion and to minimise and misinterpretation that can lead to delays.

 Thank you very much for reading this blog.
 Is there anything we missed?
 We hope you enjoy the post-production process with Element 26 and we look forward to receiving your feedback.